bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-06-27 (again)

+We have correct and fast implementation of FastVRB.

 ## 2019-06-27

 We have a bug with FastVRB -- shortcut case a we have not implemented correctly; we are basing this assessment on example from figure five in Georgiadis et al. 2015.
 Also, we ought to remove self-edges.